Meybod: Historical monuments

+Education

 University of Meybod

-Maybod University was established in 1995.
-Maybod University has courses and programs for bachelor's, master's, doctorate in several fields of study.
-This 27-year-old Iranian institution of higher education has a selective admission policy based on entrance exams and academic records and past grades of students.
+Meybod University was established in 1995 and offers courses and programs for bachelor's, master's, and doctorates in several fields of study.
+This institution of higher education has a selective admission policy based on entrance exams, academic records, and past grades of students.
 International students can apply for registration.
 It also offers students scholarships, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.